Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 This is a method of painting over the glaze after the final firing.

-Representative examples include overglaze painting on the Ninsei ground base that is common in Kyo-yaki and Kiyomizu-yaki ware, and are characterized by their vibrant colors and gorgeous decorations such as gold leaf.
+Examples include overpainted Ninseiji pottery, which is common in Kyo-yaki and Kiyomizu-yaki ware, and are characterized by vibrant colors and gorgeous decorations such as gold leaf.

 It is sensitive to friction and heat, so avoid putting it in the dishwasher or microwave.
 It is used for many matcha bowls, so it is best to wash it carefully by hand and store it separately.